 - Make sure the power adapter is plugged into the computer and into a functioning power outlet.
 Be sure to use the power adapter that came with your computer. - Check if your battery needs to be recharged.
 Press the small button on the battery.
 You should see one to four lights indicating the battery's level of charge.
-If only one battery level indicator light is flashing, allow the power adapter to charge the battery until at least one indicator light is glowing continuously. - If that does not work, press the Power button (也) and immediately hold down the Command (業), Option, P, and R keys until you hear the startup sound a second time. - If you recently installed additional memory, make sure that it is correctly installed and that it is compatible with your computer.
-See whether removing it allows the computer to start up (see page 53). - If you are still unable to start up your computer, see the service and support information that came with your PowerBook for information on contacting Apple for service.
+If only one battery level indicator light is flashing, allow the power adapter to charge the battery until at least one indicator light is glowing continuously. - If that does not work, return to the computer's factory settings by disconnecting the power adapter, removing the battery, and holding down the power button for at least 5 seconds.

+- If you recently installed additional memory, make sure that it is correctly installed and that it is compatible with your computer.
+See whether removing it allows the computer to start up (see page 57). - If you are still unable to start up your computer, see the service and support information that came with your PowerBook for information on contacting Apple for service.